Is Living in a Home with Mold Dangerous?

-- Build in ventilation in bathrooms, laundry rooms and kitchen
+- Install ventilation for showers, laundry rooms and kitchen

 - Manage the humidity levels in your house

-- In the case of flooding, meticulously clean and dry your house
+- If there’s a flood, carefully clean and dry your house

-- Call Paul Davis mold damage repair specialists for affordable mold remediation
+- Contact your local mold damage repair contractors for affordable mold remediation

-Call Paul Davis Today for 24/7 Emergency Mold Damage Restoration Services
+Call Paul Davis Today for 24/7 Emergency Mold Remediation Services

-If you have mold present in your house that’s too much to take care of on your own, contact the mold damage restoration experts at Paul Davis.
+If you have mold present in your house that’s too much to take care of alone, contact the mold damage restoration professionals at Paul Davis.
 Call Paul!
 888-473-7669 for affordable mold remediation.